VNSWAMY123/SAMAIA__Google_genAI/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [conduct@globalyouthwellness.org](mailto:conduct@globalyouthwellness.org).
+Please report unacceptable behavior to [conduct@samaia.app](mailto:conduct@samaia.app).

 ## How to Contribute